 While large-scale storage technologies have not been widely used for a long time, this is changing owing to the increased use of intermittent renewable energies.
 Traditionally, pumped storage was the main technology.
 Meanwhile, the use of battery storage has increased considerably.
 Battery storage includes larger projects of several MW, and a growing number of smaller storage batteries are used in combination with photovoltaics, especially for home use.
 Power-to-gas seems to be promising; a number of pilot projects are already in operation.
-Germany also has a compressed air storage plant, which we understand to be one of only two in the world.
-Storage can be used for selfsupply and to optimise the value gained from feeding into the grid.
+Compressed air storage is not yet widely used, but research and development works are ongoing.
+Storage can be used for self-supply and to optimise the value gained from feeding into the grid.
 New business models for larger storage projects include generating income from providing balancing energy to the grid operators.
 In the context of sector connectivity, there are considerations to use batteries of parked e-vehicles as storage.

 Storage technologies are subject to the general permitting rules.
-From an energy law perspective, certain special provisions exist; for example, if renewable energy is stored and later fed into the grid, remuneration under the EEG is available under the same conditions that would have applied to the relevant energy source without storage (but storage losses are not reimbursed).
-The rules further aim at avoiding double burdens to storage plants, for example, by providing that EEG surcharge will not be payable twice (namely on the electricity stored in the storage device and again when the electricity is withdrawn and consumed elsewhere).
+From an energy law perspective, certain special provisions exist; for example, if renewable energy is stored and later fed into the grid, remuneration under the Renewable Energy Sources Act (EEG) is available under the same conditions that would have applied to the relevant energy source without storage (but storage losses are not reimbursed).
+The rules further aim at avoiding double burdens to storage plants, for example, by providing that the EEG surcharge will not be payable twice (namely on the electricity stored in the storage device and again when the electricity is withdrawn and consumed elsewhere).
 For certain newly built storage plants, the law provides for exemptions from grid fees.